Pope Francis names 21 new cardinals, including prelates based in Hong Kong and Jerusalem.

 For decades, the Vatican and China have experienced tensions alternating with improvement of relations over the Communist-led nation’s insistence that it has the right to appoint bishops and the jailing of priests who professed loyalty to the pope.

+Earlier this year, the Hong Kong bishop, who, like Francis, is a Jesuit, made the first visit to mainland China in nearly 30 years by a prelate in that post.

+In announcing their names, Francis said the appointment of cardinals from across the globe “expresses the universality of the Church that continues to announce the merciful love of God to all men of the Earth.”

 Cardinals serve as advisers to the pontiff on matters of teaching and administration, including the Vatican’s scandal-plagued finances.
 But their most crucial duty is gathering in a secret conclave to elect the next pontiff.
 Francis has named numerous batches of new cardinals in his 10-year papacy.

 That means, increasingly, the men who will vote for whoever succeeds him, in the event of his resignation or death, are churchmen supportive of his values, priorities and perspectives.

-Other churchmen chosen to receive the cardinal red include those from Cape Town, South Africa; Juba, South Sudan, which the pope visited earlier this year on a pilgrimage; Penang, Malaysia; and Lodz, Poland.
+His last previous batch of cardinals were formally elevated to that rank — known informally as a “prince of the church” — in August 2022.

 Eighteen of the 21 new cardinals are younger than 80 and would be eligible to vote in a conclave.